DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:23:26\] **Nathan Wrigley:** Actually, if you think about it, if you, were to imagine a, typical, orientation of a phone, held, in the usual way, so not landscape, but the usual portrait, it’s gonna cut off.

-What about there, where the mouse is at the moment, somewhere where it’s says latest podcast episode.
+What about there, where the mouse is at the moment, somewhere where it’s says latest chat episode.
 That’s where the, fold, if you like, is gonna be, and I think if this was a square, if this image was a square, it would be like to here.
 Yes.
 And so it’s gonna push everything down.
 You might lose this little section.

 So no, I don’t know.
 It’s, you are gonna be doing the, grunt work on making it, I think you’ve got the right intuition, having a smaller letter box, image there so that you’ve got more.

 \[00:24:08\] **David Waumsley:** That’s right.
 Yeah. that was my thinking.
 If we can, within the frame of most mobiles, get the key points, which is on that top hero section.

 Effectively we need to get the, main text message to people, some visual representation of what’s here.
 So it’s quick and easy to spot.
 And that’s the mic.
 And then also our main call to action, which is gonna get people to subscribe to it either on YouTube or Apple or Spotify.
-And you told me that, Google Podcast, which I put in there, is about to go, so that will get Yeah.
+And you told me that, Google chat, which I put in there, is about to go, so that will get Yeah.

 \[00:24:40\] **Nathan Wrigley:** So there’s an iteration which is forced on us by no fault of our own.
 Yeah.
 Google.
-Getting rid of the podcasting app, which has become quite a popular thing for Android users because it’s the default.
+Getting rid of the chating app, which has become quite a popular thing for Android users because it’s the default.
 But they’re replacing it with, YouTube music is gonna become their platform.
 So we’ll have to deal with that and put a, you’ve already got a YouTube logo.

 yes.
 So it might be that you just end up with three logos in there, or you could pick another popular, player, like something like Pocket Cast.
-I guess the, enterprise there would be to just to go around some of the big.
-Podcasts out there and see what they’re doing. see what the likes of Joe Rogan is doing with his options.
+I guess the, enterprise there would be to just to go around some of the big. chats out there and see what they’re doing. see what the likes of Joe Rogan is doing with his options.

 Oh yes.
 But Apple is the big one.
 And then everything and YouTube, I think will be the, obviously the big one for us as well.